fivetran/hvr-connectors/databricks/README.md

 If the FileFormat is JSON, the JsonMode should be set to RowFragments.

+## Names of files
+The connector associates the files produced by integrate or refresh with the different tables by parsing the file name.
+If the Integrate RenameExpression is set, the value of RenameExpression needs to be passed to the connector in HVR_DBRK_FILE_EXPR.

 ## Burst table
 The script tries to create the burst table as an unmanaged table.
 That is, with syntax such as: